rvt/bbq-controller/README.md

 Currently the system is set for *ON OFF* ventilator control.
 If you need PWM ventilator control you can edit platformio.ini and set -DPWM_FAN=1.
 The default duty cycle for *ON OFF* van control is 30 seconds.

+For other compiler options check config.h for other options.
+When time permits I can make them into more options that can be set of MQTT.

 # Run unit tests

 * requires cmake to be installed, also assumes you ran ```pio run``` before